Indicators of economy in Australia

 Impact of the COVID-19 pandemic

 Overall, the gross domestic product in Australia in 2020 decreased moderatly from 1.392 trillion US dollars to 1.327 trillion US dollars.
 Certainly, there have been shifts in some sectors of the economy, but a drop of 4.7 percent is still comparatively good this year.
 Numerous countries suffered more substantial losses.
 The tourism sector alone slumped by around 45 percent.
 The unemployment rate rose from 5.2 to 6.5 percent.
-The inflation rate fell from 1.6 percent previously to 0.8 percent by the end of 2020.Unemployment rates in percentages 1991 - 2021
+The country's gross debt increased by 14.5 percent.
+The inflation rate fell from 1.6 percent previously to 0.8 percent by the end of 2020.In 2021, there was already a recovery and the gross domestic product increased to 1.553 trillion US dollars (=111.5% of 2019).

 Economic performance 2021